wader/jqjq/README.md

 Environment is an object with current functions and bindings.
 Functions have the key name `<name>/<arity>` and the value is a function AST.
 Bindings use the key name `$<name>/0` and the value is `{value: <value>}` where value is normal jq value.

-When evaluating the eval function get the current AST node, path and environment and will output zero, one or more arrays with the pair `[<path>, <value>]`.
+When evaluating the AST eval function get the current AST node, path and environment and will output zero, one or more arrays with the pair `[<path>, <value>]`.
 Path can be `[null]` if the evaluation produced a "new" value etc so that path tracking is not possible.

 ### Problems, issues and unknowns